Just like the previous model PCIII USB this new & improved unit not

 Luckily the

-harness for the 09 600RR PCV does fit the 04-07 1000RR
+harness for the 09 600RR PCV did fit the 04-07 1000RR

 with 100% Plug-N-Play connection

-Added the Autotune and it works!!!
+I added the Autotune and it works!

 I was having some sort of hard starting problem which I